KennyVilella/excavator_simulator_mujoco/README.md

 # excavator_simulator_mujoco
 This repository implements a simulator of a hydraulic excavator including soil digging, transportation, and dumping.
 The simulator is built on the top of a customized version of [MuJoCo][MuJoCo], available [here][Mujoco2].
-The only modfication of this customized version is a better visualization of floating soil.
+The only modification of this customized version is a better visualization of floating soil.

 The soil dynamics is modeled using [soil_dyanmics_cpp][soil simulator] and a custom soil plugin serves as an interface with [MuJoCo][MuJoCo].
 An excavator model is also included that is thoroughly described in the corresponding [README](model/excavator/README.md).